int128/jira-to-slack/README.md

 ### Lambda

-You can deploy jira-to-slack to AWS Lambda.
+You can deploy the application to AWS Lambda.

 ```sh
 # Run